Cheap people and frugal people are two very different types.

 Your wants also include super-sizing on your needs.

-You super-size when you buy a house in a upscale neighborhood or when you buy a bigger house just to give others the impression that you are doing well.
+You super-size when you buy a house in a upscale neighbourhood or when you buy a bigger house just to give others the impression that you are doing well.

 You super-size when you buy a more expensive car just to impress others.